aroberge/avantpy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Replace this text by a clear and concise description of what the bug is.

 **To Reproduce**
 Please list the steps to reproduce the behavior.
-Be as detailed as possible.
+Be as detailed as possible: assume you are talking to a child.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Please complete the following information:**
- - OS: [e.g. Windows]
  - Python version
  - AvantPy version
- - etc.
+ - OS: [e.g. Windows]
+ - Are you using the version from the code repository or installed using pip?

 **Additional context**
 Add any other context about the problem here.